 The village is wedged onto a narrow isthmus with a beach on either side and a 16th-century Venetian castle on the rock at the end.
 It’s undeniably the most beautiful village on the island (if not in the whole of Greece) – wind your way down hairpin roads to its colourful Italianate houses and flower-filled villas dotted around a cluster of small pebble beaches and a tiny harbour.

-After the village was damaged in the earthquake, the French helped with the restoration and it’s now one of the prime examples of the island’s original Ionian architecture.
+After the village was damaged in the earthquake, the French helped with the restoration and it’s now one of the best examples of the island’s original Ionian architecture.
 Assos exudes an air of timeless romance and is a perfect pitstop for a lunch with a view.

 Not far to the south is the dazzling Myrtos beach with its sheer cliffs and bright white pebbles.
 One of the best beaches in the Ionians – it’s a must-see, stay for sunset if you can.